denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-After configuring the `ROLE_ARN` variable, the script sets the necessary variables for the `CloudFormation` script.
-The `DLM_DESCRIPTION` variable is created by combining the `$HOST` value while removing any periods, as they are not allowed in the description.
+After configuring the `ROLE_ARN` variable, the script sets the necessary variables for the `CloudFormation` template.
+The `DLM_DESCRIPTION` variable is constructed by combining the `HOST` variable and removing any periods, as they are not allowed in the description.
 Additionally, the `ROLE_ARN` retrieved in the previous step is set, along with the `EBS_STACK_ID`, which identifies the volume that the policy should target.

 ```